Studentship Funding & Eligibility

 The studentships are for a maximum of 4 years and cover full tuition fees (Home/EU), and student stipend (2018/9 stipend is be £14,777 per annum) and a Research Training Support Grant (£5,000 per annum) subject to eligibility and satisfactory progress.

-All candidates should check the Research Councils UK (RCUK) eligibility guidelines to confirm their eligibility for funding before they apply.
+All candidates should check the UK Research and Innovation (UKRI) - formerly RCUK - eligibility guidelines to confirm their eligibility for funding before they apply.

 Applicants for DTP and iCASE studentships must have obtained (or be about to obtain), a First or Upper Second-class UK Honours degree - or qualifications gained outside the UK that are considered to be equivalent - in an appropriate area relevant to their proposed field of research.
 Applicants with a Lower Second-class degree will be considered if they also have a Master’s degree, or have significant relevant additional non-academic experience.
 Studentships awarded based on predicted grades will be conditional upon final results.